hlino/organization_manager/README.md

 For more detailed endpoint documentation see the swagger docs located in `/documentation/api_docs.yaml`

 ## Running the server:
+This server expects to be run on Golang v 1.14 with the dependencies specified in the go.mod file.
+To run the server locally follow the steps below.

 Install the dependencies:
 ```shell